juripetersen/laravel_docker_local/README.md

 This project provides a minimal Docker-Setup for the usage of Laravel with MySQL.

+## Configuring Environment

+Rename .env.example and edit it to .env to ensure your environment is setup.

 ## Running Migrations

 Log into the running app container (phpentrypoint) and type out the following command: